 MA in Theological and Cultural Anthropology

 The Master of Arts in Theological and Cultural Anthropology at Eastern University is an eleven month program that prepares students to teach anthropology, serve in cross-cultural Christian ministry, and/or find jobs in business or government that are related to international work.
+The MA in Theological and Cultural Anthropology is available in either residential or online formats.

 The program is distinctive in the following ways: